The rise and fall of Islamic State in Iraq and Syria: A brief timeline

 2004-11 - In the chaos following the 2003 US-led invasion of Iraq, an al-Qaeda offshoot sets up there, changing its name in 2006 to Islamic State in Iraq.

-2011 - After Syria's civil war begins, the group's leader Abu Bakr al-Baghdadi sends operatives there to set up a Syrian subsidiary.
-Baghdadi follows in 2013, breaking with al-Qaeda and renaming his group The Islamic State in Iraq and the Levant.
+2011 - After Syria's civil war begins, the group's leader Abu Bakr al-Baghdadi sends operatives to Syria to set up a subsidiary of the group.
+Baghdadi follows in 2013, breaking with al-Qaeda and renaming his group the Islamic State in Iraq and the Levant.

 Raqqa and Mosul become IS's two de-facto capitals.

 In Iraq, IS kills thousands of Yazidis in Sinjar and forces more than 7,000 women and girls into sexual slavery.
 Many Yazidi children are recruited as child soldiers.
 In Syria, it massacres hundreds of members of the Shaitat tribe.
 Several Western hostages are beheaded.

 In August 2014, US warplanes strike IS positions in northern Iraq.